Thomas Hill of Dennis: Early life

 Thomas Hill was born near Stourbridge around 1736.
-His father, Waldron, was the brother of another Thomas and Elizabeth who married Humphrey Batchelor (he later inherited Fimbrell glasshouse, the Coalbournhill glass works, and Dennis estate).
+His father, Waldron, was the brother of another Thomas, and Elizabeth who married Humphrey Batchelor (who later inherited Fimbrell glasshouse, Coalbournhill Glassworks, and Dennis Glassworks).
 When Humphrey Batchelor died Elizabeth continued to manage the glassworks with the help of her two brothers.
 Elizabeth had two children, but they died before she died in 1762.
 She rewarded her brothers by leaving them most of her wealth, the glass making business and the Dennis estate.

 Thomas Hill's family included two brothers, Joseph and Waldron, and two sisters, Mary and Sarah.
 He married Ann Melsup in 1766.

 Meanwhile, Uncle Thomas, who remained unmarried, eventually owned the Dennis estate outright and demolished the existing building to create Dennis House.
 The house later became known as Dennis Hall and is now a Grade II listed building.
 Uncle Thomas died in 1782 leaving most of his wealth to his nephew, Thomas Hill.
 When his father died Thomas Hill inherited the majority of his father's estate.